 Our lab is currently looking for talented postdoctoral researchers.
 I currently have space for possibly one postdoc.
 If you are interested in becoming part of the lab, please email Akito Kawahara to discuss potential research projects and funding sources.

-I encourage interested potential postdocs to discuss with me the pursuit of external funding such as the NSF Bioinformatics Post-Doc, the NSF Minority Post-Doc, the Marie Curie Fellowship.
+I encourage interested potential postdocs to discuss with me the pursuit of external funding such as the NSF PRFB Post-Doc, the NSF Minority Post-Doc, Ford Foundation Post-Doc, the Marie Curie Fellowship.
 Please contact me about the possibility of writing a grant proposal that would fund you and your research program.

 I am always looking for good students to become part of our research team.
 I seek highly motivated students that take their research interests seriously.
 I believe an integrative research approach is fundamental, and that the student should train themselves broadly and to learn and apply novel techniques in their graduate research.
 Students should follow their own personal research interests, but I will also provide the guidance when necessary.
 The lab space itself is located in the McGuire Center Building, which was built in 2006.
 My students are affiliated with various different departments on the UF campus, thus allowing an environment for an integrative research group.

 If you are interested in pursuing graduate work in the Kawahara Lab, please email me with a statement of your research interests and a CV that provides your educational background (GPA, relevant biology, math and statistics classes), related work/field/lab experience, publications if any, and GRE scores if available.